akshayreddy1906/land-Registry/readme.md

 A Solidity smart contract for managing land parcels and ownership records on the blockchain.

+Created for the VOIS Foundation's Blockchain Internship Program.

 ## Features

 - Register new land parcels with unique IDs